By Mary FitzGerald, LCSW-C, and Rebecca Landau-Millin, Psy.D.

 That is not the case.
 There is a difference between thoughts and actions.
 For example, you might come into therapy to address difficulties in a relationship.
 As you begin to share your feelings about the relationship, you might feel worried that if you get “in touch” with negative feelings, you will be compelled to end the relationship.
 In actuality, by talking with a therapist, you may also discover a new perspective and/or additional options that were not previously apparent.

-8. I’m worried what I might learn about myself.
+8. I’m worried about what I might learn about myself.

 9. If I feel mixed about starting therapy, could that mean it’s not for me?